Embossing tape: Braille label maker

-There are also portable Braille labelers, made by various manufacturers, Dymo, Scotch, Reizen.. which use the same mechanics and tapes as those with normal letters but with a Braille wheel, and which are very practical for the blind both at work like at school or home.
-They also allow the use of aluminum labeling tape, which is specifically designed to be used with Braille boards and can be easily attached to the surfaces to be labeled, being more resistant to wear than vinyl.
+There are also portable Braille labelers, made by various manufacturers, (Dymo, Scotch, Reizen) which use the same mechanics and tapes as those with other glyphs but with a Braille wheel.
+The embossed shape is particularly practical for use by the blind or visually impaired.
+Braille labelers also allow the use of aluminum labeling tape, which is specifically designed to be used with Braille boards and can be easily attached to the surfaces to be labeled, being more resistant to wear than vinyl.

 Graphic design

 Because of the distinctively industrial, workaday image of embossing tape, it has been common for designers to use images of embossing tape as lettering.
 The practice was particularly common during the 'grunge typography' graphic design period of the 1990s and 2000s, which often used composited images produced by computer.
-Embossing tape lettering has been used by bands such as Snow Patrol and The Libertines and poet Rick Holland; it may be intended to evoke labelling used to mark magnetic tapes.
+Embossing tape lettering has been used by bands such as Snow Patrol and The Libertines and poet Rick Holland; it may be intended to evoke labelling used to mark magnetic tapes or radiographs.